bm17tala/oc-for-the-ds/README.md

 Created using the [NightFox](https://github.com/knightfox75/nds_nflib) and [Libnds](https://libnds.devkitpro.org/) libraries.

-# Compilation instructions:
+# Instructions:

 * Windows Instructions:

-Be sure that [devkitPro](https://github.com/devkitPro/installer/releases) is installed on your system (needed for libNDS), and that it is included as a system environment variable named DEVKITPRO which paoints to the installation.
-Then download and extract the zip file of this repository, and run 'make' within the root of the extracted directory.
-Then copy the outputted .nds file to either the [no$gba](https://www.nogba.com/) Nintendo DS emulator to emulate, or to a real console.
+Download the latest release of this game from [the releases page](https://github.com/bm17tala/oc-for-the-ds/releases), then run the downloaded .nds file within either the [no$gba](https://www.nogba.com/) Nintendo DS emulator to emulate (requires Windows), or to a real console.